rhnobre/portfolio/README.md

 ## Soluctions:

 Among the solutions focused on AI in which I participated, I mention the Legislative Observatory.
-This system uses Artificial Intelligence (AI) to select new legislative proposals from the Chamber of Deputies and the Federal Senate that have a fiscal impact on public spending in Brazil ([Observatório Legislativo](https://www.serpro.gov.br/menu/noticias/noticias-2020/inteligencia-tesouro-proposicoes-gastos-publicos)).
+This system uses Artificial Intelligence (AI) to select new legislative proposals from the Chamber of Deputies and the Federal Senate that have a fiscal impact on public spending in Brazil ([Legislative Observatory](https://www.serpro.gov.br/menu/noticias/noticias-2020/inteligencia-tesouro-proposicoes-gastos-publicos)).

 ## Publications in newspapers: